-Three Homemade Cough Syrups for a Dry Cough
+Three Homemade Cough Syrups for Dry Cough

 Dry cough remedies don't work the same way for everyone.
 In light of this, you should try out different alternatives and see which ones work best for you.
+Here are some recipes for homemade cough syrups for dry cough.

 If you still don’t know the cause of your dry cough despite having seen a doctor, try to think if there’s an emotional factor that might be affecting you.
-Some people express situations in the form of somatic symptoms such as dry cough.
+Some people express situations in the form of somatic symptoms such as a dry cough.

 If that’s your case, these cough syrups will be helpful, but you should also seek out other solutions such as psychotherapy or yoga.